-Immediately prior to the completion of this offering and the private placement of 320,000 shares to our officers and directors, our investment adviser and the managers of our investment adviser, there will be 80,000 shares of common stock outstanding and one stockholder of record.
+Immediately prior to the completion of this offering, there will be · shares of common stock outstanding and one stockholder of record.
 At that time, we will have no other shares of capital stock outstanding.
-The following table sets forth certain ownership information with respect to our common stock for those persons who directly or indirectly own, control or hold with the power to vote, 5 percent or more of our outstanding common stock and all officers and directors, as a group.
+The following table sets forth certain ownership information with respect to our common stock for those persons who directly or indirectly own, control or hold with the power to vote, 5% or more of our outstanding common stock and all officers and directors, as a group.